Vertical Divider

 |

 Only two people in the history of the world have served in the role of headship; Adam and Jesus Christ.
-Consequently, every human being has been legally and organically “positioned” under the headship of one or the other.
+Consequently, every human being who has ever existed has been legally and organically “positioned” under the representative (legal) and representational (organic) headship of one or the other.

 Simply stated, the word “position” can be defined as “an advantageous place or location.”[1]
 While it cannot be said that being positioned under the headship of Adam is advantageous, there is no greater privilege than being positioned under the headship of Jesus Christ.
 It provides unparalleled advantage.
 Original Covenantal Headship Within the protective framework of the Renovation Covenant, God designed the human race as one collective entity.
 He said, “Let Us make man in Our image, according to Our likeness …” (Genesis 1:26) The Hebrew noun for “man” was 'adam.
-Used by Moses in a collective sense, it provided a clear indication that God created mankind as one collective, covenantal entity.
-Concordant with the stipulations of the Renovation Covenant, the first man, Adam, was appointed the covenantal head of humanity.
-Descended from Adam, the source of humanity, the remainder of the human race was appointed by God as his covenantal body.
-The head and body of the human race were originally united by covenantal law and life.
-Made as one legal and organic entity, the head and body of the human race were legally representative and organically representational of one another.
+Used by Moses in a collective sense, it provided a clear indication that God created mankind as one collective, covenantal entity in the form of head and body.
+Concordant with the stipulations of the Renovation Covenant, the first man, Adam, was appointed the archetype and covenantal head of humanity.
+Descended from Adam, the remainder of the human race was appointed by God as his covenantal body.
+The head and body of the human race were united by covenantal law and life.
+Therefore, the human race was created as one legal and organic entity.
+Thus, the head and body of the human race are legally representative and organically representational of one another.
+Positioned “in Adam” By covenantal stipulation, the human race was originally positioned under Adam’s representative (legal) and representational (organic) headship.
+As a result, the New Testament describes the human race as positioned “in Adam.”
+(1 Corinthians 15:22; cf. Romans 5:12-21) Positioned under Adam’s headship, the entire human race shared his legal and organic status.
+Consequently, when Adam committed the original sin, the entire human race was positioned in him, committing the act with him.
+As a result, the legal and organic penalty associated with the original sin was shared by the entire human race.
 Through his position of representative (legal) headship, the legal consequence of Adam’s original sin was imputed (credited) to the account of the entire human race.
 The imputation was direct, immediate, and binding.
 As a result, all mankind became burdened by insurmountable legal debt and experienced legal alienation from God.
 Concordant with his position of representational headship, the organic penalty of Adam’s original sin also affected the entire human race.
 The natural or physical penalty for Adam’s sin was separation from divine life (zoe).
 The result of the separation was organic degeneration.
 Therefore, the entire human race experienced organic degeneration with Adam.
-Indirectly transmitted by means of natural or seminal inheritance, it is evidenced from generation to generation by progressive physical degeneration and eventual death.
-The representative (legal) and representational (organic) headship of Adam proved fallible.
-It was incapable of mediating between God and the human race. |
+Indirectly transmitted by means of natural or seminal inheritance, it is evidenced from generation to generation by the progressive physical degeneration and eventual death of every individual.
+Congruent with its position “in Adam,” the status of the human race was radically altered: |

 Vertical Divider